school-er/baxy/README.md

 GTR10 - The rarest error code, If you got this please submit it to contactcrampy@gmail.com

+If however you get an error that is not listed here, and with a valid equation, please submit it.

 # What is an example implementation?

 ```python